2020/21 Conestoga College

 - And much more!

 Put your strengths to work and develop new skills to meet program expectations.
-Our team of tutors, math consultants and advisors are here to help you be successful.
-We can help you get organized, improve your study skills, and build your confidence in course materials.
-Use our online referral form to ask for help.
+Our team of tutors, consultants and advisors are here to help you be successful.

-For more information on services available and appointment booking visit the
+For more information on available services and appointment booking visit the myLearning webpage.

 We provide support for students with permanent and temporary disabilities who feel they are encountering barriers to learning.
 We work with you to understand the impact of your disability in the college environment and develop a success plan that considers your goals and the academic accommodations available to support you.